433mm x 242mm (17in x 9.5in)

 Edition of 100, numbered and signed

 The book is presented on a 2300 micron board mounted with a full bleed print.
 Fold out cover printed with full bleed images both sides.

-Each book includes two prints from the series: a black and white 12x8 inch pigment print on archival Japanese paper (70gsm) and a colour A4 pigment print on Hahnemühle Photo Rag Pearl (320gsm).
+Each book includes two prints from the series: a black and white 12x8 inch pigment print on archival Japanese paper (70gsm) and a colour 12x8 inch pigment print on archival Rice Paper (100gsm).

-MB1+MB2 contains selections from two series of images inspired by the landscape of the Morecambe Bay area in the north west of England.
-The book contrasts black and white film manipulation and distortion and colour abstracts of rephotographed chromogenic prints, cyanotypes, and screen prints that have been treated to a mix of processes and experimentation.
+The revised, second edition of MB1+MB2 contains selections from two series of images inspired by the landscape of the Morecambe Bay area in the north west of England.
+The book alternates images from black and white film and colour images of rephotographed chromogenic prints, cyanotypes, and screen prints that have been treated to a mix of processes and experimentation.
 Technically and aesthetically both series move back and forth across the digital divide, with digital images manipulated in the darkroom and analogue processes and prints reinterpreted digitally.
-The work attempts to reflect the mood of visual uncertainty that is, I feel, most accurately symbolic of the unique Morecambe Bay landscape.
+The work reflects the astonishing diversity of the Morecambe Bay landscape and the mood of visual uncertainty that is most accurately symbolic of a truly unique place.